• Home

 When receiving massage therapy, your therapist will use a range of techniques such as kneading, rubbing, tapping, and stretching the muscle fibers to increase circulation while gently manipulating tight areas and releasing tension.

 As they move through their routine they will use varying levels of pressure to reach desired results.
-Longer strokes are often used on larger areas of the body while shorter strokes are used for more precise work on smaller areas like around joints or trigger points that may be tender or inflamed due to injury or overuse.
+When receiving a massage, longer strokes are applied to larger areas, while shorter strokes are used for specific areas.
+For example, around joints or tender trigger points.
+This can alleviate pain and tension caused by injury or overuse.

 The physical benefits aside, massage therapy can also provide emotional relief by creating a calming effect through its rhythmic nature and gentle touch.